MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

       1. Select the **Output Path parameter name** for your test pipeline.

 1. Select the matching attribute from the **Customer ID in results** drop-down list that identifies customers and select **Save**.
-   You need to choose an attribute from the inference output with values similar to the Customer ID column of the Customer entity.
+   Choose an attribute from the inference output with values similar to the Customer ID column of the Customer entity.
 If don't have such a column in your data set, choose an attribute that uniquely identifies the row.

 ## Run a workflow